David Harris (English cricketer)

-David Harris (1755 – 19 May 1803) was an English cricketer who played first-class cricket from 1782 to 1798.
+David Harris (1755 – 19 May 1803) was an English cricketer who played from 1782 to 1798.

-He made 78 known first-class appearances and was mainly associated with Hampshire when the Hambledon Club organised its teams.
+He made 78 known appearances and was mainly associated with Hampshire when the Hambledon Club organised its teams.
 As well as playing for Hampshire, Harris appeared for a number of other teams including Berkshire, Kent, Surrey, Marylebone Cricket Club and several invitation XIs.

 Noted for his fast and accurate bowling, Harris was a right arm fast underarm bowler and a left-handed batsman.

 Career

 Born in 1755 at Elvetham, Hampshire, the earliest known mentions of Harris are playing for Odiham in 1782.

 Harris' first recorded game for Hampshire was against Kent in July 1782.
 Although he was never noted as a batsman, Harris made the top score of 27 in Hampshire's first innings, in which they were dismissed for 87.
-Harris played three times for Hampshire in the 1783 season, twice against Kent and once against All-England.
+Harris played three times for Hampshire in the 1783 season, twice against Kent and once against England.
 He took nine wickets in these matches.

 Harris is only recorded once in 1784 when he again played for Odiham in a minor match.
-In 1785, when few first-class matches took place, Harris played for Berkshire against Essex.
+In 1785, when few important matches took place, Harris played for Berkshire against Essex.

 On 13 July 1786, Harris had his best-known performance to date when he took four 1st innings wickets for Hampshire v.
 Kent at Windmill Down, Hampshire winning the game by 1 wicket.
 This was the match in which Tom Sueter was given out and hit the ball twice, the earliest recorded instance of this form of dismissal.
-On 8–12 August of the same year, Harris played for the White Conduit Club against Kent at Bourne Paddock and took six wickets in the match, three in each innings, to help White Conduit to a 164 run victory.
+On 8–12 August of the same year, Harris played for the White Conduit Club against Kent at Bishopsbourne Paddock and took six wickets in the match, three in each innings, to help White Conduit to a 164 run victory.
 White Conduit's big win was due to Tom Walker and Tom Taylor becoming the first players known to score a century in the same innings.
 Walker made 95* and 102, just missing the honour of becoming the first player to score two centuries in a match.

 Playing for Sir Horatio Mann's XI against the Earl of Winchilsea's XI at the new Lord's Old Ground on 26–28 May 1788, Harris took 10 wickets in the match with 4 in the 1st innings and 6 in the 2nd.
 But it was to little avail as Winchilsea's XI won by 106 runs.

 By now, Harris' reputation was well established and he played regularly in major matches into the 1790s.
-He was a frequent taker of wickets and again took ten in a match on 30–31 August 1790 when he guided Hampshire to a 10-wicket win against All-England at Lord's Old Ground.
+He was a frequent taker of wickets and again took ten in a match on 30–31 August 1790 when he guided Hampshire to a 10-wicket win against England at Lord's Old Ground.
 On 15–17 August 1792, Harris had the best known return of his career when he took 11 wickets in the match for Hampshire against Kent at Cobham Park, including eight in the first innings.
 Hampshire won by 8 wickets.